Introduction and Background

 Symptoms

-The patient presented with strong pain in the small back, irradiating below the belly button, as well claimed to have dysuria for the past three days.
+The patient reported having dysuria for the previous three days in addition to having severe small back pain that radiates below the belly button.
 Her skin is pale and is covered with sweat, she has vomited twice in an hour and is feeling cold.
 Palpation causes severe pain and shows an enlarged left kidney, and percussion also provokes painful feelings in the patient’s left side.
 The ultrasound of the kidneys revealed an enlarged left kidney with pronounced compaction of the parenchyma.

 Medical Tests That Helped Determine the Diagnosis